 Six Important Facts about Dependents and Exemptions

-- Exemptions reduce your taxable income.
+- Exemptions reduce taxable income.
 There are two types of exemptions: personal exemptions and exemptions for dependents.
-For each exemption you can deduct $3,800 for each exemption you claim on your 2012 tax return.
+You can deduct $3,800 for each exemption you claim on your 2012 tax return.

 - Personal exemptions.
 You usually may claim one exemption for yourself on your tax return.
 You also can claim one for your spouse if you are married and file a joint return.
-If you and your spouse file separate returns, you may claim the exemption for your spouse only if they had no gross income, are not filing a joint return, and were not the dependent of another taxpayer.
+If you and your spouse file separate returns, you may claim the exemption for your spouse only if he or she had no gross income, is not filing a joint return and was not the dependent of another taxpayer.

 - Exemptions for dependents.
-You generally can take an exemption for each of your dependents.
-A dependent is your qualifying child or qualifying relative.
+Generally, you can claim an exemption for each of your dependents.
+A dependent is either your qualifying child or qualifying relative.
 If you are married, you may not claim your spouse as your dependent.
 You must list the Social Security Number of each dependent you claim on your return.
 See Publication 501, Exemptions, Standard Deduction, and Filing Information, for information about dependents who do not have Social Security numbers.

 - Dependents may have to file.
-If you can claim someone else as your dependent on your tax return, that person may still be required to file your own tax return.
-Whether you must file a return depends on several factors including the amount of your unearned, earned or gross income, your marital status and any special taxes you owe.
+If you can claim someone else as your dependent on your tax return, that person may still be required to file his or her own tax return.
+Whether they must file a return depends on several factors, including the amount of their gross income (both earned and unearned income), their marital status and any special taxes they owe.

 - Dependents can’t claim a personal exemption.
 If you can claim another person as a dependent on your tax return, that person may not claim a personal exemption on his or her own tax return.
 This is true even if you do not actually claim that person as your dependent on your tax return.
 The fact that you could claim that person disqualifies them from claiming a personal exemption.